 As with most plant-based foods, micronutrients are not the whole story.

-Beets also contain some powerful polyphenols that exert antioxidant activity in the body; betalains (2).
+Beets also contain some powerful polyphenols that are beneficial for our health called betalains (2).

 There are two types: betanin and betaxanthins.

 Beets also contain nitrate.
-Beets are not unusual in this regard as every vegetable supplies nitrate, but along with leafy greens they are one of the most significant dietary sources.
+Beets are not unusual in this regard as every vegetable supplies nitrate, but they are one of the most significant dietary sources.

 Further, nitrate is metabolized into nitric oxide inside the body.
 Nitric oxide is a vasodilator that improves blood flow and can reduce blood pressure, and it has several performance benefits too.

 The Health Benefits of Beets